All Episodes

 Hi.

-I've been just going crazy for a month now, trying to to get out the things that I feel and and understand in business.
+I've been just going crazy for a month now trying to get out the things that I feel and understand business.

-Uh I run a small trucking company and been in transportation for over twenty years.
+I run a small trucking company and been in transportation for over 20 years.

-And um, you know, I've I've worked the ports for inbound steel, I've worked in the steel and uh uh and uh domestic steel, hauling, um and all those things do is transfer from one to the other.
+I've worked in the steel and domestic steel hauling and all those things do is transfer from one to the other.

-If we were to go after the 40 plus uh power plants that are currently in our country right now, if we were to go for and I do understand to the opponents of of drilling that well, you know, we cannot supply all of our own need.
+If we're to go after the 40-plus power plants that are currently in our country right now, if we were to go for, and I do understand to the opponents of drilling that, well, you know, we cannot supply all of our own needs.

-But here's what the Democrats and a few green Republican governors would have would would say to you.
+But here's what the Democrats and a few green Republican governors would say to you.

 Well, we can create green jobs.

-In fact, Governor Plenty of Minnesota just did a fly around in this state promoting free markets?
+In fact, Governor Peleni of Minnesota just did a fly around in this state promoting free markets?

 No.